ansys/pymapdl/doc/source/getting_started/using_julia.rst

 Set the Julia environment
 =========================

-To have access to Python libraries within Julia, you must install the `PyCall <pycallmain_>`_ Julia package.
+To have access to Python libraries within Julia, you must install the `PyCall <pycall_>`_ Julia package.
 To install it, run Julia and switch to the package manager by pressing the ``"]"`` key.

 If you need to work with different package versions or applications, it is beneficial to create a virtual environment in Julia.